Pak PM Shehbaz Sharif warns of legal action against Imran Khan for statements against institutions | Politics

 Since his ouster, he has blamed the US for conspiring against his government – a stance that the incumbent government has refuted.

-Addressing the Abbottabad rally, Imran claimed that more than three million people will march on Islamabad when he will give the protest call to the nation after May 20.
+Addressing the Abbottabad rally, Imran claimed that more than three million people will march on Islamabad when he gives the protest call to the nation after May 20.

 The deposed premier said only animals were neutral who didn't take a side when he was ousted from power in a no-trust move last month, in remarks apparently aimed at the military leadership.